-So much time wasted looking through Netflix, HBO Now and others to find the right film to watch.
+So much time is wasted looking through Netflix, HBO Now, and others to find the right film to watch.
 MUBI got that for you.
-Every day anew film that will then be available for 30 days.
+Every day a new film will then be available for 30 days.
 And vanish afterward.
 The selection is always exciting and presents us with a colorful cocktail of genres and periods.
 Just watched A lesson of the evil last night, a Takashi Miike flick I wanted to see for quite some time.
 Even though about importing the Blu-Ray at some point.
 Luckily I didn’t.

 While the first 20 minutes are highly intriguing what comes afterward is a mere gorefest of Japanese violence.
 With all the blood fountains and uncompromising gender equality Miike is known for.
 It wasn’t the perfect movie but it was worth to be watched.
 And that’s what I love about MUBI.

 Discovering films that you would probably never find or watch without them.
 Francis Ha by Noah Baumbach for example.
 What a wonderful dream in black and white with a soundtrack so finely selected that it matches the witty and charming dialogues on screen.
 Never would have watched this if it weren’t for MUBI.
 Their service is pretty reasonably priced as well: 5,99€ a month with the option to cancel each month.

 Nowadays there is also the big contender The Criterion Channel which its vast library.
 MUBI could never compete with this selection but trumps with its simple and minimalistic 30-day selection.
 Each streaming service has its own merits.

 But now to the part that makes this film service so relevant for Japanese Tease: MUBI and its curators love films from all over the globe and so there is always a nice Japanese film in the selection.